gtn/exagames/README.txt

-This activity is for Moodle 2.x-versions, it will not work in Moodle 1.9 (or below)
+This activity is for Moodle 3.8+

 * exabis games - Bugs, Feature Requests, and Improvements *